Cooking Questions & Answers

 That is an "eggcellent" question, and no, I couldn't help myself!

-Eggs stay usable for a surprisingly long time as long as they are refrigerated.
-The best way to tell if an egg is still usable without cracking it open is to put it in water--at least 4 inches of water.
+Eggs stay usable for a surprisingly long time as they are refrigerated.
+The best way to tell if an egg is still usable without cracking it open is to put it in water--at least 4 inches.
 If it stays on the bottom, you're good to go.
 If it's a floater, toss it away.

 Why this works: All eggs have a membrane between the shell and the albumin (the clear, viscous liquid inside).
-There is no air between the membrane and the shell in a freshly-laid egg, but as the egg ages, the air pocket inside gets larger and larger due to osmosis through the permeable shell.
-Once the egg has enough of an air pocket to float, it has definitely passed its prime.
+There is no air between the membrane and the shell in a freshly laid egg, but as the egg ages, the air pocket inside gets larger and larger due to osmosis through the permeable shell.
+Once the egg has enough air pockets to float, it has passed its prime.

-I have also been told by a egg farmer that if you hold an egg with the pointy side down and shine a flashlight on the top of the egg, you can see a space between the egg and the shell with older eggs.
-I've tried this and either it doesn't work or my eggs were all very fresh.
+An egg farmer has also told me that if you hold an egg with the pointy side down and shine a flashlight on the top of the egg, you can see a space between the egg and the shell with older eggs.
+I've tried this, and either it doesn't work or my eggs were all very fresh.

-Prolong egg life by storing eggs in the containers they came in on the bottom shelf of your fridge.
-Don't store them in those cute little egg holders that come in some refrigerator doors.
-It's warmer in the doors because of all the opening and closing.
+Prolong egg life by storing eggs in their original containers on the bottom shelf of your fridge.
+Don't store them in those cute little egg holders that come with some refrigerator doors.
+The doors are warmer because of all the opening and closing.

 Mary Cahill